 What is the best way make to sense of student evaluations of your teaching?
 What do these evaluations mean and what role can they play in the improvement of your teaching?
-There is a diverse body of opinion regarding the validity and usefulness of student evaluations of teaching.
-In fact, thousands of studies have been published about the reliability and validity of such evaluations.
-However, in this posting I set aside these broader questions offer instead some advice for reacting to your own set of instructor evaluations.
-Although no measure of teaching effectiveness is perfect, we as teachers can nevertheless gain a great deal by taking our student evaluations seriously.
-To that end, I offer some suggestions for how to approach student evaluations.
+There is a diverse body of opinion about and research on the validity and usefulness of student evaluations of teaching.
+However, in this posting I set aside these broader questions and offer instead some advice for reading and reacting to your own set of instructor evaluations.
+Although no measure of teaching effectiveness is perfect, we teachers can nevertheless gain a great deal by taking our student evaluations seriously.
+To that end, I offer some suggestions for how to get the most out of student evaluations.

-It is difficult to absorb criticism if you feel defensive or insulted.
-If you want the evaluations to be of use, prepare for the worst before you start reading them because you never know when you are going to get an insensitive, rude, or even vulgar comment.
-If you receive such an inappropriate comment, or a particularly harsh score, try not to let it color the overall message of the evaluations as a whole.
-It may help to bear in mind that a student who writes such a comment is likely young, rash, and unprepared to consider the effect such feedback has.
-Moreover, recall that no one has trained students in how to give this sort of feedback.
-Even though students are in fact reasonably accurate judges of their own learning, they likely have little experience with the tactful expression of their judgments.
-Such a student may be angry, frustrated or disappointed about something and, unfortunately, chose this opportunity to vent.
-In some cases you may be justified in dismissing such comments completely; in other cases, you may want to consider what to do next time to detect and addresss such frustration or hostility earlier in the course.
-If you find yourself unable to read the evaluations without getting upset at the coarser comments that may be among them, you may wish to ask a peer or a friend to read them for you and translate the comments into more constructive language.
+In general students tend to be constructive in their feedback but it is not uncommon to receive an insensitive, rude, or even vulgar comment.
+It is difficult to absorb feedback if you feel defensive or insulted so, if you want the evaluations to be of use, it may help to prepare in advance for such comments.
+If you receive such an inappropriate comment, or a particularly harsh score, try not to let it detract from the overall message of the evaluations as a whole.
+It may help to bear in mind that no one has trained students in how to give this sort of feedback tactfully.
+Students are conveying their own lived experiences as learners, not an expert's opinion on your teaching.
+In some cases, you may be justified in dismissing a rude or inapproriate comment completely; in other cases, you may want to consider what to do next time to detect and mitigate such frustration or hostility earlier in the course.
+Here, too, if you find yourself unable to read the evaluations without getting upset at the coarser comments that may be among them, you may wish to ask a peer or a friend to read them for you and translate the comments into more constructive language.

 While you may learn something through a close reading of each individual evaluation, the best approach is to look for the general trends.
 What are the recurring observations made by students?
 What do the numbers and the comments in these trends reveal about your strengths and weaknesses?
 As for the outliers, bear in mind that even the greatest teacher in the most highly successful class may get one or two evaluations that contain comments or ratings that don't match up with those of the other students.
 Although in some cases these outliers may reveal something to you about your teaching, in most cases you can safely ignore these and look for broad trends indicated by the class as a whole.
 Note that this applies both to unusually positive and unusually negative outliers.

-If you want to use evaluations to improve your teaching, it doesn't help to read them in a defensive posture.
-While you may want to consider whether there may be reasons, independent of the quality of your teaching, that might be affecting your scores, you don't want to explain away all feedback so that you can gain nothing from it.
-For example, some faculty may want to write off the evaluations entirely because of factors that bias their accuracy.
-However, even if some factors really do bias the ratings, the existence of some bias does not delegitimize all the data.
+Some studies have shown bias in student evaulations and so you may be unsure how to interpret your own evaluations.
 For example, some studies have shown that a required course will likely have lower average evaluations than an elective, so if your scores in a required course are low, this 'requirement penalty' may be a factor.
 Other studies have suggested a gender bias in evaluations.
-Until such biases can be removed from evaluation, we must take them into account when interpreting the results; however, that need not mean that we must dismiss all of the data.
-Rather, do what you can to recognize and correct for the bias, then look at what you can still learn from the numbers and comments.
+Until such biases can be removed from evaluation, do what you can to recognize and correct for the bias, then look at what you can nevertheless learn from the ratings and comments.

-If there's something you're working on in your teaching, pay particular attention to the question on the form to gauge how it's going.
+If there's something you're already working on in your teaching, pay particular attention to the question on the form that will help gauge how that work going.
 The other questions may help you fill in the details of your teaching efficacy, but sometimes focusing on a subset of the questions can help you best see whether changes you are making are working for students.

-If, after much soul searching and consideration of other evidence, you are convinced that the ratings don't match the reality of your teaching, you may want to focus your efforts on correcting the perception that generated the ratings.
-For example, if you have think your course is well organized but the students disagree then something needs to change.
-Or, if you give a lot of feedback but your students rate that item low, then you may need to clarify what feedback looks like in your course, how students can best use the feedback you offer, etc. Or, if students think your teaching methods are not contributing to their understanding of the course material, it may be helpful to clarify your pedagogical approach and why you have adopted it, so students can better understand the role you intend to play in their learning.
+If, after much soul-searching and consideration of other evidence, you are convinced that the ratings just don't match the reality of your teaching, you may want to focus your efforts on correcting the perception that generated the ratings.
+For example, if you give a lot of feedback but your students rate that item low, then you may need to clarify for students what feedback looks like in your course, how students can best use the feedback you offer, etc. Or, if students think your teaching methods are not contributing to their understanding of the course material, it may be helpful to clarify your pedagogical approach and explain why you have adopted it, so students can better understand the role you intend to play in their learning.
 In each of these cases, student perception matters and has an impact on how they learn.

-When you have identified the general trends of the evaluation, corrected for possible biases, and persuaded yourself that the trends accurately reveal something about your teaching, focus in on one or two substantial things to work on.
-You can't change everything about your teaching overnight and trying to do so may do more harm than good.
+When you have identified the general trends of the evaluation, corrected for potential biases, and persuaded yourself that the trends accurately reveal something about your teaching, focus on one or two substantial things to work on.
+You can't change everything about your teaching overnight; in fact, trying to do so may do more harm than good.
 Meet with a peer, a chair, a colleague, or someone in CITL to discuss ways to make these improvements.